great-expectations/great_expectations/docs/getting_started/typical_workflow.rst

-The easiest way to add a datasource to the project is to use the CLI convenience command:
+The easiest way to add a datasource to the project is to use the :ref:`CLI <command_line>` convenience command:

 .. code-block:: bash